 It will help with the frying if your tortillas are a little dry.
 If they are fresh, cut them first, put them in a warm oven for a few minutes first to dry them out a bit, then proceed.

-- 1 dozen corn tortillas, preferably stale, or left out overnight to dry out a bit, quartered or cut into 6 wedges
+12 corn tortillas, preferably stale, or left out overnight to dry out a bit, quartered or cut into 6 wedges

-- Cotija cheese or queso fresco
+Cotija cheese or queso fresco

-- Crema Mexicana or creme fraiche
+Crema Mexicana or creme fraiche

-- Avocado, sliced or roughly chopped
+Avocado, sliced or roughly chopped

 In a large sauté pan, coat pan generously with corn oil, (1/8 inch), heat on medium high to high.
 When the oil is quite hot, add the tortillas, fry until golden brown.

-2 Add 2 Tbsp oil to pan, bring to high heat again.
+Add 2 tablespoons of oil to pan, bring to high heat again.
 Add the salsa and let salsa cook for several minutes.
 If you have a few sprigs of epazote, add them to the salsa.